 Day of Surgery

-The anesthesia provider is responsible for the patient’s comfort and well being before, during and immediately after a surgical procedure.
-In the operating room, the anesthesia provider manages vital functions including heart rate and rhythm, blood pressure, body temperature and breathing.
+Your anesthesia provider cares for you before, during and immediately after your surgical procedure.
+While you’re in the operating room, your provider monitors and manages your vital functions, including heart rate and rhythm, blood pressure, body temperature and breathing, and deliver medications.

 When your procedure is complete, we will monitor your vital signs and pain level to make sure you are as comfortable as possible.